YuchenXiangEMBL/bioinfo_course/README.rst

 4. As the cookiecutter has already created a **requirement.txt** file, we can also add it to the poetry init

 ``poetry add "cat requirements_dev.txt"``

+`The reference link can be found on <https://realpython.com/dependency-management-python-poetry/>`_

 5. To establish link from the local repository to the Github repo, we need to establish the SSH key link first, for this part, check ChatGPT, it offers good tutorial, afterwards, we establish link to the github repo